PMStander/pib/.project/core/techContext.md

 - Caching strategies for improved performance

 ## Security Considerations
-- Input validation for all user inputs
+- Input validation for all user inputs using Zod
-- Authentication and authorization implementation
+- Firebase Authentication with email verification
+- Role-based access control for workspaces
 - HTTPS for secure communication
 - XSS and CSRF protection
+- Secure password handling with Firebase Auth
+- Protected routes with authentication middleware

+## Last Updated
+- Date: May 2, 2024
+- By: Development Team
+- Changes: Updated dependencies, added Firebase Authentication, and DataConnect integration details